 He was also terrific in the Oliver Stone-directed film The Doors, playing the drummer John Densmore.
 Remember how Stone sent the script to a rock music legend hoping to play the lead role?
 Well, that was Jim Morrisson, and when Jim was found dead in Paris in 1971, he had the first version of Platoon with him.
 Who knows if that casting choice would’ve made it past all the studio testings, but wow, we almost had Jim Morrison in Platoon.
 Wild.
 But viewers got the Wild Thing instead.

-Kevin Dillon, much like his brother, has had a wonderful career.
+Kevin Dillon, now 57, much like his brother, has had a wonderful career.
 Many people cherish his HBO character of Johnny Drama from the hit show Entourage.
+This year he’ll be seen in Reagan and American Metal.

 Platoon will always be among the top five most well-received war films.
 Do you agree?
 What actor from this Oliver Stone masterpiece do you think puts in the finest performance?